 What we are about

 Following a meeting chaired by Ken Ross in St Mary's church hall in the spring of 2017 a few of us got to thinking it would be great if we could resurrect some of the initiatives that we have had in the village in the past to create a general marketplace/gathering place for small groups and individuals to hold classes, sell craft work and local produce.
 The old Hokianga Herald building was unused and looking in a sad state and as it is one of the few remaining precinct buildings of a suitable size (not too big and not too small!) we went about finding out how we could make use of it.
-The upshot in that the building is now owned by the Kohukohu Community Trust and as a subgroup of that the Hokianga Herald Group - Te Ropu Herara was formed to put our ambitions into practice.
+The upshot in that the building is now owned by the Kohukohu Community Trust and as a subgroup of that the Hokianga Herald Group - Te Ropu Herara was formed to make our ambitions a reality.

 Some initial ideas for the space are: